Hubro/yangfmt/README.md

 ## Install

+Download the correct pre-compiled binary for your system from [Releases](https://github.com/Hubro/yangfmt/releases).

-If you have the Rust toolchain installed:
+Alternatively, if you have the Rust toolchain installed:

 ```
 $ cargo install yangfmt
 ```

-Pre-compiled binaries will be provided soon.

 ## Usage